awslabs/multi-model-server/docs/server.md

                         https://docs.python.org/2/library/logging.html
                         #logging-levelsfor detailed information on values.
   --metrics-write-to {log,csv}
-                        Target location to write MMS metrics.
-Log file specified in --log-file or to local CSV files per metric type.
+                        By default writes to the Log file specified in --log-file.
+                        If you pass `csv`, various metric files in `csv` format are created in metrics folder in the current directory.
 ```

 ### Required Arguments & Defaults